Mortgage Rates Are Near All-Time Lows As Coronavirus Worries Hit Markets

 Think about this like eating a sandwich.
 The mayonnaise is the interest you pay the bank.
 The meat is the principal — the amount that goes toward building equity and actually owning more of your home.

-The first couple years on a new 30-year loan, you're basically eating a mayonnaise sandwich.
+The first couple of years on a new 30-year loan, you're basically eating a mayonnaise sandwich.
 It's mostly interest.
 So you probably don't want to go back there.

 Stobbe says many lenders will structure a 25-year or 20-year loan so you don't have to go all the way back to square one.
-And if you can afford to refinance into a 15-year loan, she says that's even better.
+And if you can afford to refinance into a 15-year loan, she says, that's even better.
 "The shorter term, you're plugging away at that principal much quicker than the longer 30-year fixed," Stobbe says.